 - Why do I need an experienced birth injury attorney?

-At Duffy + Fulginiti, we have a great deal of experience in handling these cases which is what sets us apart from other birth injury law firms in Philadelphia and the state of Pennsylvania.
+At Duffy + Fulginiti, we have a great deal of experience in handling these cases.
 With that experience comes a multitude of benefits for you:

 - A panel of physicians, nurses and other healthcare experts who know how to interpret medical documentation and help us build a strong case for you